Marketing automation: Effects of GDPR on marketing automation

-As of 25 May 2018 the General Data Protection Regulation came into effect in the EU, this has had a large impact on the way marketing teams and organizations can manage their consumer data.
+As of 25 May 2018 the General Data Protection Regulation (GDPR) came into effect in the EU, this has had a large impact on the way marketing teams and organizations can manage their consumer data.
 Any organization using marketing automation tracking is required to ask consent from the consumer as well as provide transparency on how the data will be processed.

+California Consumer Privacy Act (CCPA)

+Similarly, the California Consumer Privacy Act (CCPA), which took effect on January 1, 2020, introduced strict data privacy laws for residents of California.
+The CCPA grants consumers the right to:

+Know what personal data is collected, the purpose of collection, and with whom it is shared.

+Opt-out of the sale of their personal information.

+The CCPA's impact on marketing automation includes:

+Data Transparency: Marketers must provide clear disclosures about data collection practices.

+Consent Management: Systems must allow consumers to opt-out of data collection and processing.

+Data Security: Enhanced security measures are required to protect consumer data from breaches.

+Global Trend Towards Data Privacy

+These regulations reflect a global trend towards stronger data privacy laws, influencing marketing automation by:

+Necessitating Compliance Features: Automation tools now often include compliance management features.

+Altering Data Strategies: Marketers are shifting towards first-party data and emphasizing data stewardship.

+Impacting Personalization: Balancing personalization with privacy requires more sophisticated data handling.

 Impact of marketing automation on consumers

 Consumers are directly impacted by marketing automation.
 Consumers provide data for companies, and companies use algorithms to determine products and services to market towards the consumer.
 The products and services are personalized based on the collected data for each individual.
 The use of marketing automation is interpreted as an efficient customer experience while others interpret a loss of autonomy for the consumer.

 Functionality

-In order to effectively aid marketers in fully understanding customers and subsequently developing a strategic marketing plan, marketing automation platforms (MAPs) are designed to perform eight key tasks: